jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

               None
           )

-  the terminal shows that `split <https://docs.python.org/3/library/stdtypes.html#str.split>` creates a list when given a string
+  the terminal shows an :doc:`/exceptions/AssertionError` and I see that `split <https://docs.python.org/3/library/stdtypes.html#str.split>`_ creates a list when called

   .. code-block:: python

-    E    AssertionError: ['00:00'] != None
+    AssertionError: ['00:00'] != None

-  I change the expectation from :doc:`None </data_structures/none>`
+  I change the expectation to make the test pass

   .. code-block:: python